telerik/blazor-docs/components/grid/columns/resize.md

 The Grid allows users to resize columns by dragging the borders between header cells.

-To enable such column resizing, set the `Resizable` parameter of the grid to `true`.
+To enable column resizing, set the `Resizable` parameter of the grid to `true`.

 To prevent the user from resizing a certain column, set its own parameter `Resizable="false"`.
-Note that the user can still resize other columns around it.
+The user will still be able to resize other columns around it.

+Here a few notes on the resizing behavior:

+* If the column `Width` is less than `MinResizableWidth` and the user tries to resize the column, it will snap to its minimum width.
-If the column `Width` is less than `MinResizableWidth` and the user tries to resize the column, it will snap to its minimum width.
-When using [multi-column headers]({%slug grid-columns-multiple-column-headers%}) and there is a conflict between the `MinResizableWidth` configuration of the parent and child column, then the child column setting will take precedence.
-The same logic applies for `MaxResizableWidth`.
+* If the column `Width` is greater than `MaxResizableWidth` and the user tries to resize the column, it will snap to its maximum width.
+* When using [multi-column headers]({%slug grid-columns-multiple-column-headers%}) and there is a conflict between the `MinResizableWidth` or `MaxResizableWidth` configuration of parent and child columns, then the child column setting will take precedence.

 ## Autofit Columns